Understanding Your Credit Score (FICO®)

 Sub-prime If your credit score is below 680, you are “sub prime”, and will likely pay a much higher interest rate on your loan.

-Shafted Below 560 is the shafted score.
+Poor Below 560 is a poor score.
 At least that is how most lenders and credit issuers perceive it.
 You can still get a credit card but you will likely be hit with a security deposit or high acquisition fee.
-In addition to that your interest rate will likely be 22 to 23%.
+In addition, your interest rate will likely be 22 to 23%!
 You can forget about most home loans and the majority of new car loans at this score.
 Below 560 is no place to be.
 You will pay much, much more in higher interest and unnecessary fees.
 You may even pay more for your insurance rates.
-Avery low score can even prevent you from getting a job with many companies.
+A very low score can even prevent you from getting a job with some companies.